 But what about grow lights?
 Do artificial lights include the UV spectrum, and if so will these artificial lights help your plants grow?
 Modern metal halide and ceramic metal halide bulbs should all produce a low, but measurable UV spectrum of light, but so do many LEDs.
 So long as you are investing in modern grow light technology, the UV should be built right in.
 Importantly, reputable grow lights won't emit any dangerous UV-C wavelengths.

 What Safety Precautions Do you Need to Take for UV Lights in the Grow Room?

 It goes without saying, you should never look directly into the sun, and you should also never stare straight into a grow light.
 The sheer intensity can cause irreversible damage to your eyesight, and its the UV spectrum which growers should be especially wary of.

 To protect yourself from UV-A and UV-B electromagnetic radiation, invest in a pair of LED and MH grow room safety glasses, or the HPS and MH variety.
 Your eyesight will thank you later.
 Interestingly, you may see brands advertising UV-C production as a selling point - but this is entirely unnecessary as grow lights never produce measurable levels of UV-C. In fact, even if you protect your eyes from UV-C exposure, you have forgotten about the dangers to your skin and face are still susceptible to damage.

 The bottom line on UV light boils down into two recommendations:

-Explore the possibilities of UV-A and UV-B for boosting yields and valuable features of your harvest, but understand you'll need to protect your eyes and skin from prolonged exposure.
+Explore the possibilities of LED lights with UV-A and UV-B for boosting yields and valuable features of your harvest, but understand you'll need to protect your eyes and skin from prolonged exposure.

 Avoid using UV-C in the grow room, especially when emitted from a grow light.
 Exposure to UV-C can damage your skin, eyes, and more, even after only short bursts.
 Your plants do not need any UV-C to flourish.